Hultan/stringart/readme.md

 # Introduction

 An attempt to make string art with raylib-go and golang.
-It didn't turn out to impressive, there is probably a bug somewhere.
+My image did not turn out as good as Patt:s, so there is probably a bug somewhere.

 Inspired by Patt Vira:s [String Art video](https://www.youtube.com/watch?v=qH7ZgQghKUU), where she used p5.js.
 See link below.